6 Reasons Why You (& Your Young Family) Should Move to Yardley, PA

 We’re not nuts and neither are you if you move to Yardley, I promise!

 Tom’s commute from Yardley to Chelsea is 1.5 hours door-to-desk.
-55 minutes of that is spent in a comfy train car catching up on emails and drinking coffee.
-Since so many jobs (including his) are more work-from-home-friendly now than ever, this is a totally doable and easy commute.
+55 minutes of that are spent in a comfy train car catching up on emails and drinking coffee.
+Since so many jobs are more work-from-home-friendly now than ever, this is a totally doable commute if you don't have to be there 5 days a week.

-Both NJ Transit and AMTRAK (which might fit into your budget with all the money you’re saving by not paying NJ taxes) both run out of Trenton Transit Center.
+Both NJ Transit and AMTRAK–which might fit into your budget with all the money you’re saving by not paying NJ taxes–both run out of Trenton Transit Center.
+Nearby Hamilton, NJ also has an NJ Transit station as does Princeton Junction.

-SEPTA (Philly’s version of the subway/lite rail) operates out of Yardley Borough.
+SEPTA (Philly’s version of the subway/lite rail) operates directly out of Yardley Borough.

-You have to drive to Princeton, but that’s totally doable.
-You gotta drive most places here and Princeton is only ~20 mins from Yardley.
+From Yardley, you do have to drive to Princeton, but that’s easy.
+You have to drive most places here and Princeton is only ~20 mins from Yardley.

 I do miss living in Jersey City from time to time…